khanhlvg/tflite_raspberry_pi/image_segmentation/README.md

 on a Raspberry Pi to perform real-time image segmentation using images streamed from the camera.

-At the end of this page, there are extra steps to accelerate the example using the Coral USB Accelerator, which increases the inference speed by ~10x.
+At the end of this page, there are extra steps to accelerate the example using the Coral USB Accelerator to increase inference speed.

 ## Set up your hardware